 Prevention Is Key

 Regularly check your drains and once you notice that these are draining slower than usual, try out the solutions from this article.
-These can go a long way to stop your need to call in a drain cleaning specialist for a serious blockage.
+These can go a long way to stop your need to call in a gutter cleaning specialist for a serious blockage.